Alingsås: Historical sites

-In different locations in Alingsås you can find several round craters carved in the rock.
+In different locations in Alingsås you can find several large potholes carved in the rock.
 These are called Giant's Kettles, and can vary a lot in size and depth.
 The biggest ones are in Brobacka, which is located on the way to Gräfsnäs.
 The Giant's Kettles are common visiting sites for secondary school classes.

 Gräfsnäs slottsruin is a castle ruin located by the lake Anten, just outside Alingsås.
 It was built in 1550 by Count Sten Eriksson Leijonhufvud, who already owned a castle on the other side of the lake, in Loholmen.
 After Eriksson's death, 1568, his wife Ebba Månsson Leijonhufvud took care of the castle, and it would stay in the family until 1724.
 In 1634 the castle burnt to the ground, but was rebuilt as a magnificent castle in late renaissance style.
 In 1734 it burned down again, but the owner at that time rebuilt it to match what it had been.
 In 1834, exactly two hundred years after it had burnt for the first time, the castle was sold to Otto Ulfsparre for 110 000 barrels of schnapps.
 The day that the papers on the purchase were to be signed, the castle burnt - for the third time, with exactly 100 years between each of the three occasions.
 The last person to make the castle his permanent home was fisherman Nils Andersson, who paid his rent in fish.
 After his death, the roof was eventually removed to prevent the partying that the youths in the village were doing in the old castle.
 In 1911 the castle was restored by Västergötland-Göteborgs Järnvägs AB, and since 1930 it is cared for by Alingsås Municipality.

 Alingsås museum was founded in 1928, and contains memorial collections of photographs and the municipal archives, as well as hosting several exhibitions.
 It has been closed to the public since spring 2010, due to rearrangement with the premises.